saniagh/openingLive/README.md

 Update: Structure has been changed due to the usage of React Router being added.
 Will update whole project to work with node expressJS server this year.

+<b>For the login and signup form and pages, refer to https://github.com/peredurabefrog/phpSecureLogin which provided these great tools.
+Current in-use files are modified and should not be used for own projects.
+Refer to the above link.</b>